hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ### Prune outdated trie logs

-When you start Besu with `--Xbonsai-limit-trie-logs-enabled`, it continuously prunes the unnecessary trie log data, removing it one block at a time.
+When you start Besu with `--bonsai-limit-trie-logs-enabled`, it continuously prunes the unnecessary trie log data, removing it one block at a time.
 This process begins after an initial reduction in the database size during startup.

-Enabling `--Xbonsai-limit-trie-logs-enabled` on a long-running node does not immediately clear your backlog of trie logs in the same way resyncing does.
+Enabling `--bonsai-limit-trie-logs-enabled` on a long-running node does not immediately clear your backlog of trie logs in the same way resyncing does.
 Instead of resyncing, you can run an offline command to immediately prune old trie logs.
 To run the offline command, you must shut down Besu for a minimal period.
-If the `--Xbonsai-limit-trie-logs-enabled` option is enabled, you do not need to run the offline command again after initially running it.
+If the `--bonsai-limit-trie-logs-enabled` option is enabled, you do not need to run the offline command again after initially running it.

-For minimal downtime, we recommend running the offline command before restarting Besu with `--Xbonsai-limit-trie-logs-enabled`.
+For minimal downtime, we recommend running the offline command before restarting Besu with `--bonsai-limit-trie-logs-enabled`.

 If you are following the guides by [Somer Esat](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-teku-f09ecd9ef2ee) or [CoinCashew](https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-3-installing-execution-client/besu), you have set the following options in your `besu.service` or `execution.service` systemd file: